dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 It does **not** repeat the mistake with the `net5.0` TFM but then it can't: when targeting .NET 5.0 or later, the build tools prevent you from trying to use Windows Forms or WPF unless you've specified that your target platform has to be Windows.

 The last row is interesting.
 Again, I've said it probably shouldn't include Windows Forms and WPF support.
 There are good reasons that merely using some `-windows` TFM shouldn't automatically turn on WPF and Windows Forms support, but if you agree with that, then why offer a `-windows` TFM at all?
 In fact, there is a reason to want a `-windows` TFM of Rx.NET that does not provide any UI framework support: schedulers need to be aware of application suspend/resume events to avoid generating a cascade of timed events in an unhelpful attempt to 'catch up'.
-(This suspend/resume awareness was added after early versions of Rx.NET turned out to cause a noticeable drop in battery charge on Windows Phone when users switched back to an app that had been using Rx's timer features.)
+(This suspend/resume awareness was added after early versions of Rx.NET turned out to consume a noticeable chunk of battery charge on Windows Phone when users switched back to an app that had been using Rx's timer features.)
 Rx.NET uses a Windows Runtime API to detect application suspension and resumption.
 That API is available to the .NET Framework version (because .NET Framework supports using Windows Runtime APIs).
 But obviously it can't be available for a plain `net5.0` target, because that might find itself running on Linux or macOS, where there will be no Windows Runtime APIs.
 So to be able to offer this application suspend/resume awareness on .NET 5+, it is necessary for Rx.NET to provide a Windows-specific TFM.

 And this really is the only reason for Rx.NET to offer a Windows-specific TFM.
-Because schedulers are a core feature of Rx.NET, we can't put this suspend/resume awareness in a separate component: we don't add any new API types or methods for this, we change the behaviour of existing types.
+All other Windows Runtime features can be handled with additional optional NuGet packages, but because schedulers are a core feature of Rx.NET, we can't put this suspend/resume awareness in a separate component: we don't add any new API types or methods for this, we change the behaviour of existing types.

 There is also a case for something else that could go into Rx.NET's Windows-specific TFM.
 Rx.NET 5.0's `.net5.0-windows10.0.19401` TFM includes features that support Windows Runtime types such as integration between `IAsyncOperation<T>` and `IObservable<T>`.
-Since Windows Runtime is built into the OS, these features don't depende on some optional .NET UI-framework being installed.
+Since Windows Runtime is built into the OS, these features don't depend on some optional .NET UI-framework being installed.
 So this particular functionality _could_ be offered without imposing dependencies on the desktop framework.
 But it doesn't _need_ to be: these features could easily have lived in a separate component (whereas the scheduler suspend/resume support really does need to be baked in).

 But Windows Forms and WPF support are different.
 I believe these should not automatically be included just because you've used a `-windows` TFM, because there are many different reasons an application might specify such a TFM, many of which have nothing to do with either Windows Forms or WPF.
 For example, this is a completely legitimate C# console application: